AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 ![alt text](images-for-readme/mail-error-test.png)

-User clicking submit with these two filts filled, the from will validate and return the following info.
+User clicking submit with these two boxes filled will cause the form to validate and return the following info.

 ![alt text](images-for-readme/form-succes-test.png)